tailypoe3/odin-recipes/README.md

 # odin-recipes
 The Odin Project: Recipes
 Create a simple recipe page.
+I learned the importance of consistency while naming files.